jimeh/common-flow/common-flow.md

        tag and if used, version bump commit, MUST be placed directly on the short-term release branch itself.
     7. Only very minor changes should be performed on a short-term release branch directly.
-Any larger changes SHOULD be done in the master branch, and SHOULD be pulled into the release branch by rebasing it on top of the master branch the same way a change branch pulls in updates from its source branch.
+Any larger changes SHOULD be done in the main branch, and SHOULD be pulled into the release branch by rebasing it on top of the main branch the same way a change branch pulls in updates from its source branch.
     8. After a release tag has been created, the release branch MUST be merged back into its source branch and then deleted.
-Typically the source branch will be the master branch.
+Typically the source branch will be the main branch.
 8. Long-term Release Branches
     1. Any release branch which has a name ending with a non-specific version string, MUST be referred to as a "long-term release branch".
 For example "release-2.11" is a long-term release branch, while "release-2.11.4" is a short-term release branch.
-    2. Use of long-term release branches are OPTIONAL, and intended for work on versions which are not currently part of the master branch.
+    2. Use of long-term release branches are OPTIONAL, and intended for work on versions which are not currently part of the main branch.
 Typically this is useful when you need to create a new maintenance release for a older version.
     3. A long-term release branch MUST have a name with a non-specific version number.
 For example a long-term release branch for creating new 2.9.x releases MUST be named "release-2.9".
     4. Long-term release branches for maintenance releases of older versions MUST be created from the relevant release tag.
-For example if the master branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
+For example if the main branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
 Create a new branch called "release-2.9" from the "2.9.7" release tag.
 The security fix release will then end up being version "2.9.8".
-    5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the master branch, except the long-term release branch takes the place of the master branch.
+    5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the main branch, except the long-term release branch takes the place of the main branch.
-    7. A long-term release branch should be treated with the same respect as the master branch.
-It is effectively the master branch for the release series in question.
+    6. A long-term release branch should be treated with the same respect as the main branch.
+It is effectively the main branch for the release series in question.
 Meaning it MUST always be in a non-broken state, MUST NOT be force pushed to, etc.
 9. Bug Fixes & Rollback
-    1. You MUST NOT under any circumstances force push to the master branch or to long-term release branches.
+    1. You MUST NOT under any circumstances force push to the main branch or to long-term release branches.
-    2. If a change branch which has been merged into the master branch is found to have a bug in it, the bug fix work MUST be done as a new separate change branch and MUST follow the same workflow as any other change branch.
+    2. If a change branch which has been merged into the main branch is found to have a bug in it, the bug fix work MUST be done as a new separate change branch and MUST follow the same workflow as any other change branch.
-    3. If a change branch is wrongfully merged into master, or for any other reason the merge must be undone, you MUST undo the merge by reverting the merge commit itself.
+    3. If a change branch is wrongfully merged into main, or for any other reason the merge must be undone, you MUST undo the merge by reverting the merge commit itself.
 Effectively creating a new commit that reverses all the relevant changes.